dswann101164/azure-noob-blog/posts/azure-cost-management-is-confusing-but-you-can-tame-it.md

 title: "Azure Cost Management is Confusing (But You Can Tame It)"
 slug: azure-cost-management-is-confusing-but-you-can-tame-it
 date: 2025-09-15
-summary: "Azure bills are messy, dashboards don’t always add up, and tags are a nightmare.
-Here’s how I’m making sense of it — and how you can too."
+summary: "Azure bills are messy, dashboards don't always add up, and tags are a nightmare.
+Here's how I'm making sense of it — and how you can too."
 tags: ["Azure", "FinOps", "Cost Management", "Governance"]
-cover: "images/hero/azure-cost-reporting.png"
+cover: "/static/images/hero/azure-cost-reporting.png"
 ---

 ## What problem are we solving?